NFL Draft bust candidates: Tua Tagovailoa, Jalen Hurts and the riskiest teams in 2020

 Top 100 Players | Simulated 2020 project with trades

 Just as important as finding value in the later rounds is avoiding falls in the NFL Draft.
 All the most important projects in NFL history were first-round picks (usually in the top 10) whose failure delayed the teams that invested so valuable picks into them.
-That's why our 2020 NFL Draft nominee list is limited to first-round designers, plus a few quarterbacks who could be selected as potential franchise pins.
+That's why our list of 2020 NFL Draft candidates is limited to first-round designers, plus a few quarterbacks who could be selected as potential franchise pins.

 For the same reasons that NFL teams fail annually in draft picks with inaccurate evaluations or projections, we can't predict a player's failure, but we can point out some negative factors that are beyond their control.
 For Alabama quarterback Tua Tagovailoa, it's injuries.
 For others in the first round, it's the pressure that comes with being part of a deep class in their positions.
 For all the best quarterbacks, it's just the pressure that goes with being a top quarterback.